 We offer a range of interventions and ways of supporting learning; it is important that we identify your child’s needs and provide support for them to learn, feel good about themselves and find ways of achieving success.

-For further information please click on the following link:
+For further information please click on the following links:

 If you have any concerns about your child’s needs in communication and interaction, learning, social, emotional or mental health and/or physical/sensory areas then ask to have a chat with the class teacher.
-However, at any time please feel free to come and talk with either Mrs Dunford or Mrs James – you are welcome to call into the office or phone to arrange a time to meet with us.
+However, at any time please feel free to come and talk with either Mrs Dunford or Mrs James (Primary) or Mrs Greaves, Mrs Clarke or Mrs English (Secondary) – you are welcome to call into the office or phone to arrange a time to meet with us.

-To view our SEN Policy, please visit our Policies page.
+To view our SEN Policies for primary and secondary, please visit our Policies page.

 Where a child has been identified as needing SEN Support we will make sure we can take positive steps to remove barriers to learning.
 We will follow a 4-step cycle of ‘assess, plan, do, review’ to revisit and review what we are doing to ensure the child makes good progress and achieves good outcomes.